Devashish1122/IDS2024S/README.md

  +  [exam](./exam):
 This directory contains all my exam submissions, each of which is a folder properly named with exam name or number, containing the exam submission.

+> I had not failed I just found 1000 ways which won't work.
+> - Thomas Edison.

-For questions and troubleshooting, please contact:
+**For questions and troubleshooting, please contact:**

 Devashish Patel
 pateldevashish1122@gmail.com